Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/CURRENT_DRAFT/CURRENT_WORKING_DRAFT_ASSEMBLED.md

 2. **Clinical Viability**: SeizureTransformer cannot achieve clinical viability when evaluated with NEDC scoring on TUSZ.
 At 10 FA/24h, it reaches only 33.90% sensitivity, far below the 75% goal for clinical systems [10].

-3. **Implementation Parity**: We validated our pipeline by confirming that our native overlap implementation achieved identical results to Temple's official NEDC binaries (to four decimal places).
+3. **Implementation Parity**: We validated our pipeline by confirming that our independent any-overlap reimplementation achieved identical results to Temple's official NEDC binaries (to four decimal places).
+This reimplementation is for validation only and is not reported as a separate scorer.

 4. **AUROC Performance**: We measured AUROC of 0.9019.